Remote Operating Gateway Client/Server Architecture

 The figure above shows how we set up our RIGRunner 4005i.
 The device is controlled over our Home Network via a standard Web Browser.
 As you can see from the picture above, this device lets us remotely control power to all of the devices in our Remote Operating Setup.

-It is also important to have full remote control of our Antennas and Rotators to effectively use our station from outside our shack.
-Control of our Rotators is accomplished by software which remotes serial COM ports over our Home Network.
+It is also important to have full remote control of our Antennas and Rotators to effectively use our station outside our shack.
+Control of our Rotators is accomplished by software that remotes serial COM ports over our Home Network.

-The PC in our home office will be a primary remote operating location for our station.
-Audio quality is important to us and we wanted to ensure that the quality of our audio was just as good operating remotely as it is when we operate from our Shack.
-To accomplish this, we installed a Heil PR781 Microphone, PL2T Boom and USBQ Adapter/Pre-Amp on our home office PC.
-The Heil USBQ is a USB sound card and microphone pre-amplifier which connects directly to the PR781 microphone to create a high-quality phone audio source which can be used with the FlexRadio-6700 SDR when operating remotely.
+The PC in our home office will be our station’s primary remote operating location.
+Audio quality is important to us, and we wanted to ensure that our audio quality was just as good operating remotely as it is when we operate from our Shack.
+To accomplish this, we installed a Heil PR781 Microphone, PL2T Boom, and USBQ Adapter/Pre-Amp on our home office PC.
+The Heil USBQ is a USB sound card and microphone pre-amplifier which connects directly to the PR781 microphone to create a high-quality phone audio source that can be used with the FlexRadio-6700 SDR when operating remotely.

 Bose SoundLink Bluetooth Headset

-The speakers our my home office PC are quite good but there are often times when a set of headphones are needed to hear weak signals.
+The speakers on my home office PC are quite good, but sometimes a set of headphones is needed to hear weak signals.
 We choose a quality Bluetooth Headset from Bose for this purpose.
-The Bose SoundLink Headset is lightweight, is wireless, has excellent fidelity and includes a very good microphone which can be used as an alternative to the Heil PR781.
+The Bose SoundLink Headset is lightweight, wireless, has excellent fidelity, and includes a very good microphone which can be used as an alternative to the Heil PR781.
 This headset is also very useful when operating from our Laptop Client PC from noisy locations outside our home (more on this in a future article).